dryproject/drylib.org/intro.rst

   For example, the module ``text/utf8`` is a submodule of the top-level module ``text``.
-  When mapped to a target language, the module hierarchy and module names are transformed accordingly.
+  When mapped to a target language, the module hierarchy and module names are transformed appropriately.
 For example, ``text/utf8`` becomes the namespace ``dry::text::utf8`` in C++, the class ``dry.text.UTF8`` in Java, and the module ``DRY::Text::UTF8`` in OCaml.